-When it comes time to book that flight for a summer, fall, or winter getaway, you want to make sure you earn as many points and miles as possible.
+When it comes time to book that flight for a trip next summer, fall, or winter, you want to make sure you earn as many points and miles as possible.
 And there’s one undisputed champion: the Platinum Card from American Express.

-Other cards can work, but none can compete with the 5x Membership Rewards Points you get for every $1 you spend on airfare booked directly with airlines or through Amex’s travel portal, AmexTravel.com, on the Platinum card.
+Other cards come close, but none can compete with the 5x Membership Rewards Points you get for every $1 you spend on airfare booked directly with airlines or through Amex’s travel portal, AmexTravel.com, on the Platinum card.